alan-j-hu/camyll/docs/site/docs/configuration.md

 # A list of globs of files to ignore
 exclude = # : string list

-# A list of taxonomies
+# A list of taxonomies.
+The name is the name of the taxonomy (e.g. "tags",
+# "categories"), and the template is the file used to generate the page for
+# an individual taxonomy list page.
-taxonomies = # : string list
+taxonomies = # : { name : string; template : string } list
 ```